-When opening an ImageInput with a configuration (see Section sec-inputwithconfig), the following special configuration options are supported:
+When opening an ImageInput with a configuration (see Section sec-input with config), the following special configuration options are supported:

-Input Configuration At- Туре Meaning tribute oiio:UnassociatedAlphaint If nonzero, will leave alpha unassociated (versus the default of pre- multiplying color channels by alpha if the alpha channel is unassoci- ated). oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr) will return unaltered pixel values (versus the default OIIO behavior of automatically converting to RGB). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system.
+Input Configuration At- tribute Туре Meaning oiio:UnassociatedAlph a int If nonzero, will leave alpha unassociated (versus the default of pre- multiplying color channels by alpha if the alpha channel is unassoci- ated). oiio:RawColor int If nonzero, reading images with non-RGB color models (such as YCbCr) will return unaltered pixel values (versus the default OIIO behavior of automatically converting to RGB).